-Use User Name: Play
+Use er Name: Play - -

-Co Latched nce: p
+Co Latched Control Action: Key Sequence: p

-Built In Keystrokes Mouse MIDI Special Emulation
+Built In Keystrokes Mouse MIDI Special Emulation ĥ

 Any changes made in one of these tabs are immediately applied to the selected control.
 The MCS-3000 software allows multiple levels of Undo, so you can easily get back to any starting point.